zmohand/Data-Cleaning-and-Analysis-for-Tweets/readme.md

 Bugs/Issues: No issues to report.

+## Data Cleaning and Analysis of Tweets

+InPoDa offers a set of data processing operations, including:

+- Identification of the tweet's author
+- Extraction of the tweet's hashtag list
+- Extraction of the users mentioned in the tweet
+- Sentiment analysis of the tweet (the sentiment can be positive or negative).
+You can use the TextBlob module for this.
+- Identification of the tweet's topics

+InPoDa also provides additional data analysis operations:

+- Top K hashtags (K is a user-defined parameter)
+- Top K users
+- Top K mentioned users
+- Top K topics
+- Number of tweets per user
+- Number of tweets per hashtag
+- Number of tweets per topic
+- All tweets from a specific user
+- All tweets mentioning a specific user
+- Users mentioning a specific hashtag
+- Users mentioned by a specific user

+These operations allow for in-depth analysis of tweet data, from sentiment and topic extraction to detailed user and hashtag insights.

 ### Future Improvements:

 Add the ability to import a new database directly from the graphical interface.